NLnetLabs/krill/README.md

 RC7 fixes the following issue:
 - Prevent adding customer AS as provider on ASPA objects #1058
+- Give clear error for ASPA with duplicate providers #1061

 RC6 fixes the following issue:
 - Updating an existing provider should update AFI limit choice #1055